-(4) Without provocation, uses obscene and vulgar or profane language in the presence of or by telephone to a person under the age of 14 years which threatens an immediate breach of the peace.
+(4) Without provocation, uses obscene and vulgar or profane language in the presence of or by telephone to a person under the age of 14 years which threatens an immediate breach of peace.

 (b) Any person who commits the offense of disorderly conduct shall be guilty of a misdemeanor.

-(c) This Code section shall not be deemed or construed to affect or limit the powers of counties or municipal corporations to adopt ordinances or resolutions prohibiting disorderly conduct within their respective limits. a person makes contact with another person or intentionally causes harm to someone.
+(c) This Code section shall not be deemed or construed to affect or limit the powers of counties or municipal corporations to adopt ordinances or resolutions prohibiting Disorderly Conduct within their respective limits, a person makes contact with another person or intentionally causes harm to someone.

 Under this code section Disorderly Conduct is a misdemeanor.
 This means, generally that this charge cannot carry more than 1 year in jail and/or a fine of up to $1,000.00.
-The overall toll, or effect, that it carries involves more than just misdemeanor consequences however.
+The overall toll, or effect, that it carries involves more than just misdemeanor consequences, however.

-There are additional situations which can cause this type of charge to be elevated in nature which would make the charge of Simple Battery or Simple Assault
+There are additional situations which can cause this type of charge to be elevated in nature, which would make the charge of Simple Battery or Simple Assault.

 Those particular situations involve:

-Our offices have a 24 hour response line (404-445-8494) and someone is available to answer your call and help.
-Call us now for a free case evaluation.
+Our offices in Atlanta and nearby cities in Georgia have a 24-hour response line (404-445-8494) and someone is available to answer your call and help.
+Call us now for a FREE case evaluation.